-Visiting an art gallery is a like a licence to wear your most ostentatious, statement pieces to rival the exhibits.
+Visiting an art gallery is a like a licence to wear your coolest statement pieces to rival the exhibits.

-Forget Monet, Picasso or Van Gogh, this season art is hanging in wardrobes rather than on walls – and visiting a gallery is the ideal place to exhibit it.
+Forget Monet, Picasso, or Van Gogh, this season’s art is hanging in wardrobes rather than on walls – and visiting a gallery is the ideal place to exhibit it.
 Avoid clichés: in other words leave the beret at home.
 Instead, opt for sculptural silhouettes and painterly prints.

-Here’s how to look like a walking masterpiece this Summer.
+Here’s how to look like a walking masterpiece.
 Just don’t upstage the art.

 You don’t have to do pastels or prints to adopt the art style movement.
-Go for the tongue-in-cheek option with Bella Freud’s ‘Art Dealer’ slogan sweater.
+Go for the tongue-in-cheek option with Bella Freud’s ‘Art Dealer’ slogan T-Shirt.
 Sure to cause a stir as you’re perusing your favourite pieces, this is the pared-down way to do art enthusiast.
-Just add a pair of cool black spectacles to get that art dealer gaze on point.
-Contrast your black sweater with just one statement art-inspired accessory, like a pair of sculptural heels or graffiti bag.
+Just add a pair of chunky-framed black spectacles to get that art dealer gaze on point.
+Elevate this chic wardrobe staple by pairing it with a smart blazer and statement earrings.

 Featured image: Mr Toledano